 There are many new possibilities on the horizon in this year of growth, so come and join us in our work!

 Join a food recovery team.
 Volunteers are needed to pick up pastries from Starbucks (7140 Wisconsin Ave.
 NW) on the designated Saturdays.

-To learn more about Campus Kitchen at the St. Luke’s Mission Center, contact David Hosey.
+To learn more about Campus Kitchen at the St. Luke’s Mission Center, contact David Hackney.

-Learn about volunteer dates and sign up to participate through our online volunteer scheduling site The Metropolitan Church - Serve Now!
+Learn about volunteer dates and sign up to participate through our online volunteer scheduling site Lots of Helping Hands!

 Bon Appétit Management Company is an onsite restaurant company that provides café and catering services to corporations, colleges and universities, and specialty venues.
 "We are proud to partner with The Campus Kitchen because we have the conviction that today can be a little better and a little more fulfilling than yesterday.
 We recognize the great power and importance of food, and that breaking bread together helps create a sense of community and comfort."

 Bon Appétit was the first food service company to address the issues related to where our food comes from and how it is grown.
 We are still the largest restaurant company with such a high level of commitment to socially responsible practices.
 We do this for the well being of our communities and the environment.
 Learn more about sustainability initiatives and kitchen principles.